comit-network/RFCs/RFC-006-SWAP-Ethereum.md

 The `network` parameter describes whether you are intending to do a SWAP with *real* Ethereum on the `mainnet` or are doing a test SWAP on the `testnet` or a shared `regtest` node.
 The `network` parameter is mandatory.

+See [Ethereum Networks](#ethereum-networks) in the registry extension for possible value for `netowrk` introduced by this RFC.

 ## The Ether Asset

 Ether is native asset of the Ethereum blockchain.